When Machine Unlearning Jeopardizes Privacy: Introduction

 \section{Introduction}

-The \emph{right to be forgotten}, or right to erasure, entitles data owners the right to delete their data from an entity storing it.
-Recently enacted legislations, such as the General Data Protection Regulation (GDPR)\footnote{\url{https://gdpr-info.eu/}} in the European Union and the California Consumer Privacy Act (CCPA)\footnote{\url{https://oag.ca.gov/privacy/ccpa}} in California, have legally solidified this right.
+The \emph{right to be forgotten} entitles data owners the right to delete their data from an entity storing it.
+Recently enacted legislation, such as the General Data Protection Regulation (GDPR)~\cite{GDPR} in the European Union, the California Consumer Privacy Act (CCPA)~\cite{CCPA} in California, and the Personal Information Protection and Electronic Documents Act (PIPEDA)~\cite{PIPEDA} in Canada, have legally solidified this right.
 Google Search has received nearly 3.2 million requests to delist certain URLs in search results over five years~\cite{BBCCCFGHHIDKLNNOPSTV19}.

 In the machine learning context, the right to be forgotten requires that, in addition to the data itself, any influence of the data on the model disappears~\cite{CY15, VKL18}.
-This process, also called \emph{machine unlearning}, has gained momentum both in academia and industry~\cite{CY15, XMCAR16, GGVZ19, BCCJTZLP19, SSWM20, GAS20, GGHM20, LMLM20, BSZ20, ISCZ20, S20}.
-The most legit way to implement machine unlearning is to remove the data sample requested to be deleted (referred to as \target sample), and retrain the ML model from scratch, but this incurs high computational overhead.
-Recently, Bourtoule et al.~\cite{BCCJTZLP19} have proposed an approximate method to accelerate the machine unlearning process.
+This process, also called \emph{machine unlearning}, has gained momentum both in academia and industry~\cite{CY15,XMCAR16,CYASMY18,DCLOS19,GGVZ19,SSWM20,GAS20,GGHM20,LMLLJMYR20,BSZ20, ISCZ21,NRS21,BCCJTZLP21}.
+The most legitimate way to implement machine unlearning is to remove the data sample requested to be deleted (referred to as \target sample), and retrain the ML model from scratch, but this incurs high computational overhead.
+To mitigate this, several approximate approaches have been proposed~\cite{ISCZ21, CY15, BSZ20, BCCJTZLP21}.

-Machine unlearning naturally generates two versions of the ML model, namely the \emph{original model} and the \emph{\unlearned model}, and creates a discrepancy between those due to the \target sample's deletion.
-While originally designed to protect the privacy of the \target, we argue that machine unlearning may leave some imprint of the target sample, and thus create unintended privacy risks.
-More specifically, while the original model may not reveal much private information about the \target, additional information might be leaked through the \unlearned model.
+Machine unlearning naturally generates two versions of ML models, namely the \emph{original model} and the \emph{\unlearned model}, and creates a discrepancy between them due to the \target sample's deletion.
+While originally designed to protect the \target sample's privacy, we argue that machine unlearning may leave some imprint of it, and thus create unintended privacy risks.
+Specifically, while the original model may not reveal much private information about the \target sample, additional information might be leaked through the \unlearned model.